 - Data Loading and Geocoding: Part III -Using Coordinates

-Now that you have a data file that is ready to use, read our blog on Using the Spreadsheet Data Loader.
+Now that you have a data file that is ready to use, read our guide on Using the Spreadsheet Data Loader.